 Turkey is still considered to be an emerging market.
-Many of the Risk Factors identified in this AIF reflect risks and characteristics unique to operating in an emerging market.
+Many of the risk factors identified in this AIF reflect risks and characteristics unique to operating in an emerging market.

-Pandemic of Novel Coronavirus COVID-19
+COVID-19

-On March 11, 2020, the World Health Organization (WHO) assessed the novel coronavirus (COVID-19) as a pandemic.
+On March 11, 2020, the World Health Organization (the "WHO") assessed COVID-19 as a pandemic.
 This assessment by the WHO was not unexpected given the virus had been circulating in various parts of the world.
 The effect of the COVID-19 virus and the actions recommended to combat the virus are changing constantly.

-The impact that COVID-19 has had on the Corporation's operations, including its exploration activities, has so far been limited, but as variants present themselves and regulations change, this impact could increase.
-Overall, the key risks related to exploration activities currently relate to (a) availability of assay services; (b) the procurement of goods and potential supply chain issues; (c) permitting delays; and (d) impact to both site-based personnel and head office personnel.
+The impact that COVID-19 has had on the Corporation's operations, including its exploration activities, has so far been limited and restrictions are beginning to lift across the world, but as variants present themselves and regulations adapt to the impact of these variants, this impact could change.
+Overall, the key risks related to exploration activities relate to (a) availability of exploration drilling and laboratory analytical (assay) services; (b) the procurement of goods and potential supply chain issues; (c) permitting delays; and (d) impact to both site-based personnel and head office personnel.

-Assay labs have a long backlog due to closures and staff distancing in laboratories, this may continue to impact the pace of exploration activities.
+Assay labs have had a long backlog due to closures and staff distancing in laboratories, if new more aggressive variants arise, leading to backlogs again, this may impact the pace of exploration activities.
+Backlogs experienced in 2021 exceeded 6 to 8 weeks and are not expected to improve materially into 2022.

-Site activities have been and continue to be affected by government mandated travel restrictions, restrictions on personnel working in close proximity and possible quarantine requirements.
+Site activities have been and may again be affected by government mandated travel restrictions, restrictions on personnel working in close proximity and possible quarantine requirements.

-Obtaining necessary permits and other government and regulatory documents has been subject to delays due to offices being manned part time and delays with the postal and courier services due to increased demand.
+Obtaining necessary permits and other government and regulatory documents has been subject to delays due to offices being manned part time and delays with the postal and courier services due to increased demand and the backlog from 2020 and 2021 continues to impact timelines.

-In addition, the actual and threatened spread of COVID-19 globally could continue to negatively impact stock markets, including the trading price of the Corporation's Common Shares, and could adversely impact the Corporation's ability to raise capital.
+In addition, the actual and threatened spread of COVID-19 and its variants globally could continue to negatively impact stock markets, including the trading price of the Corporation's Common Shares, and could adversely impact the Corporation's ability to raise capital.
 Any of these developments, and others, could have a material adverse effect on the Corporation's business.

-Exploration, Development and Operating Risks, and Risks Associated with the Early Stage Status of the Corporation's Mineral Properties and the Nature of Exploration; The Corporation Has No Known Reserves and No Economic Reserves May Exist on the Corporation's Properties, Which Could Have a Negative Effect on the Corporation's Operations and Valuation
+Exploration, Development and Operating Risks, and Risks Associated with the Early-Stage Status of the Corporation's Mineral Properties and the Nature of Exploration; The Corporation Has No Known Mineral Reserves and No Economic Reserves May Exist on the Corporation's Properties, Which Could Have a Negative Effect on the Corporation's Operations and Valuation